squidfunk/mkdocs-material/docs/setup/extensions/python-markdown-extensions.md

     copying a code block to the clipboard.
 Thus, the usage of either `table` or `pymdownx-inline` is recommended.

+The other configuration options of this extension are not officially supported by Material for MkDocs, so they may yield unexpected results.
+Use them at your own risk.

 See reference for usage:

 - [Specifying the language]